MRL_RGB_Acronym-and-Wordmark-after_Reverse

 Martin Rueff is President of the Société Jean-Jacques Rousseau de Genève and a member of the Foundation Board of the Maison Rousseau et Littérature.
 He is a poet and has been a professor in the Department of Modern French Languages and Literature at the University of Geneva since 2010.
 He previously taught at the universities of Bologna and Paris VII-Diderot.
 He is a regular contributor to the journals Po&sie, La Polygraphe and Passages à l’Act, and directs the collection “Terra d’Altri” at Verdier, specializing in Italian literature.
 At Gallimard, he was responsible for editing the works of Cesare Pavese in the collection “Quarto” and participated in the edition of the works of Claude Lévi-Strauss in the “Bibliothèque de la Pléiade”, as well as those of Michel Foucault in 2015.
 His fields of research include 18th century French literature and thought, the work and thought of Jean-Jacques Rousseau, literature and philosophy (especially moral philosophy), contemporary poetry and poetics, etc. He is a translator of Italo Calvino, Carlo Ginzburg and Giorgio Agamben.

-Proposals will be accepted from January 28 to June 28, 2023.
+Proposals submitted from January 28 to June 28, 2023 have been processed.

 This initiative aims to encourage the highest possible public engagement with contemporary and future societal issues.
 This initiative aims to encourage the highest possible public engagement with contemporary and future societal issues.
 It is open to young people and adults, artists, academics, interdisciplinary research groups, associations, NGOs, schools, and anyone else who is interested.